litesh-bansal/SQL-Analysis-for-Banking-Data-System/README.md

 - Among the customers, 20.2% transitioned from having a positive balance (`ending_balance`) in the first month to having a negative balance (`following_balance`) in the following month.

 ***

-Do give me a 🌟 if you like what you're reading.
-Thank you! 🙆🏻‍♀️